ThatCoolCoder/foss-rcas/README.md

         - Just have a rpm/torque curve, then throttle directly controls torque proportion and fuel consumption
     - Potentially create a simulation of FPV inteference - we make a raycast from viewing position to camera, and degrade based on how many intersections.
 - Input
-    - Make it properly import channels from toml.
     - Add an input debug UI thing
     - Add a preview for all the inputs so we can check direction etc without flying (requires poking SimInput.Manager to give it a custom inputmap)
     - move the rest of the input to siminputmanager?
 (EG throw, reset)